kefbytes/KefBytes_iOS_Best_Practices/README.md

 11. Refactor constantly

 ## Build
-1. define the minimum version supported
+1. Define the minimum version supported
-2. use continuous integration
+2. Use continuous integration
-	1. code is checked in
+	1. Code is checked in
-	2. jenkins kicks in
+	2. Jenkins kicks in
 		* tests run
 			* automated tests
 			* unit tests
 		* automated build
 		* build automatically uploaded to continuos delivery service such as Crashlytics
-	3. build availble to QA
+	3. Build available to QA
 		*  the app is thus maintained in a deployable state where a build always exists that’s been tested and is ready to deploy
-3. debug vs release builds
+3. Debug vs release builds
-	* you can add more build configurations on the "Info" tab of your project settings in Xcode.
+	* You can add more build configurations on the "Info" tab of your project settings in Xcode.
-	* use configuration settings files (“.xcconfig files”)  to set build settings
+	* Use configuration settings files (“.xcconfig files”)  to set build settings
 		* you can add comments to explain things
 		* you can use #include to include other build settings files avoiding duplication
-	* turn off code optimizations for Debug builds
+	* Turn off code optimizations for Debug builds
-	* enable code optimization for Release builds
+	* Enable code optimization for Release builds
 		* there is a lot more optimization going on at compile time, at the expense of debugging possibilities
-4. build configurations are used to specify builds that are signed for specific profiles
+4. Build configurations are used to specify builds that are signed for specific profiles
-5. targets
+5. Targets
-	* a target resides conceptually below the project level
+	* A target resides conceptually below the project level
-	* use target settings to override the project buuild settings for individual targets
+	* Use target settings to override the project buuild settings for individual targets

 ## Deploy
-1. use code signing to assign specific profiles to builds that can then be distributed for specific purposes
+1. Use code signing to assign specific profiles to builds that can then be distributed for specific purposes
-	* profiles are maintained on Apple’s developer portal and given an app ID
+	* Profiles are maintained on Apple’s developer portal and given an app ID
 		* one profile for development
 		* one profile for QA
 		* one profile for app store release
-2. during continuos integration push builds to a delivery service such as Crashlytics for deployment
+2. During continuos integration push builds to a delivery service such as Crashlytics for deployment